killermann/facilitator-cards/content/cards/opposite-thinking.md

 ---

-Prompt the group to come up with ideas regarding a concept that are the opposite of what you're actually looking for.
-For example, you might ask for "the worst examples of..." or "when we know we're failing at..." a concept.
+Prompt the group to come up with ideas (regarding a given concept) that are the opposite of what you're actually looking for.
+You might ask for the worst examples of something or how we know when we're failing.
 Scribe all unique suggestions.
 Rephrase any positive (non-opposite) suggestions to be the opposite, or negative.